What kind of students attend

 Are their resource/elective classes available? (clubs, etc.)

 Yes.
 These are a big part of our multisensory curriculum, as they give our students a chance to apply concepts from core academics in other contexts.
-This year, we have Speech/Debate, Art, Drama, Cooking, Gardening, Guidance, and Technology.
-Once a month we also have Clubs Day, featuring Bricks 4 Kids (STEM-based Legos), MindLab (puzzles), Soccer, Yoga, and Art.
+This year, we have Speech/Broadcasting, Art, Drama and Music, Cooking, Gardening, Guidance, and Technology/Keyboarding.
+From time to time, we also have special lessons featuring Bricks 4 Kids (STEM-based Legos), Soccer, Yoga, and Art.

 Does DePaul have homework?